Sons of Odin: An alternative list of Odin's sons

-Meili also appears in the eddic poem Hárbardsljód, where Thor calls himself Odin's son, Meili's brother, and Magni's father.
-In Snorri's Gylfaginning, Ali is only another name for Vali, and Nep is the father of Baldur's wife Nanna.
-If this list is correct in giving Odin a son named Nep, and if that Nep is identical to the father of Nanna mentioned by Snorri, then Nanna would also be Baldur's niece.
-But marriage between uncle and niece, though common in many cultures, does not normally appear in old Scandinavian literature.

-Týr, Höd, and Bragi are conspicuously absent from this list, one reason to believe it is not from Snorri's hand.

-Some manuscripts have a variant version of the list which adds Höd and Bragi to the end and replaces Yngvi-Frey with an otherwise unknown Ölldner or Ölner.
+Týr, Höðr, and Bragi are conspicuously absent from this list, despite being mentioned as sons of Odin elsewhere in Skáldskaparmál.
+This is one reason to believe it is not from Snorri's hand.
+Some manuscripts have a variant version of the list which adds Höðr and Bragi to the end and replaces Yngvi-Frey with an otherwise unknown Ölldner or Ölner.
 This may be an attempt to bring the list into accord with Snorri, even though it still lacks Týr.
 Some manuscripts add additional names of sons of Odin which are otherwise unknown: "Ennelang, Eindride, Bior, Hlodide, Hardveor, Sönnöng, Vinthior, Rymur."

 Founders of dynasties

 The prologue to Snorri's Edda and the alternative list discussed above both include the following: